Skip to main content

 5 mentions Positive Neutral Negative

-• “You can get many hours of gameplay in these visual novels, and by the way, I'd suggest buying everything Roseverte puts out, even if often the prices are too high for sure.”
+• “You can get many, many hours of gameplay in these visual novels, and I suggest buying everything Roseverte releases, even if the prices are often a bit high.”

-• “They call these games 'otome', which means basically that they are visual novels (or, more generally, games centered on a story and not on gameplay or action) directed to a female target, if that means something to you.”
+• “They call these games 'otome', which means basically that they are visual novels (or, more generally, games centered on a story and not on gameplay or action and such) directed to a female target, if that means something to you.”

 • “When it comes to gameplay, the choice options are a bit craftier in this one, actually forcing you to think before acting rather than going for the more obvious correct answer.”